Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/03-rtp-reconfiguration/step3_async_array.md

 `aie/fir24_sym_param.h`gives a forward declaration of a 24-tap symmetric FIR filter:

-	void fir24_sym(input_window<cint16> * iwin, output_window<cint16> * owin,  const int32(&coeffs)[12]);
+	void fir24_sym(input_buffer<cint16,adf::extents<64>,adf::margin<24>> & iwin, output_buffer<cint16,adf::extents<64>> & owin,  const int32(&coeffs)[12]);

-The filter has an input and output window which consumes and produces complex samples.
+The filter has an input and output buffers which consume and produce complex samples.
 This filter differs from previous filters you have seen because the coefficients of the filter can be set as a kernel parameter and changed on each invocation.
 The implementation of the filter is in `aie/kernels/hb24.cc`.

 The filter coefficients are given in: